blockchain-unica/rosetta-smart-contracts/contracts/escrow/README.md

 - **Solidity/Ethereum**: implementation coherent with the specification.
 - **Anchor/Solana**: a step has been added for initializing the data of the escrow (buyer, seller, amount, etc.).
-- **Aiken/Cardano**: implementation coherent with the specification.
+- **Aiken/Cardano**: in Cardano, a contract cannot have an empty balance.
+The seller creates the contract with an initialization amount in ADA, which remains for the contract's lifespan and is returned to the seller during the Pay and Refund actions.
 - **PyTeal/Algorand**: implementation coherent with the specification.
 - **SmartPy/Tezos**: implementation coherent with the specification.
 - **Move/Aptos**: implementation coherent with the specification.